pradeephubgit/appsignal-docs/source/support/operating-systems.html.md

 To opt-in to the experimental Linux ARM build, add the `APPSIGNAL_BUILD_FOR_LINUX_ARM` environment variable to your system environment before installing AppSignal and compiling your application.
 This build is opt-in because it requires more testing, and we don't want to automatically install it on ARM systems in case something doesn't work as expected.

 -> This build is available for the Ruby gem, Elixir package and Node.js package.
-[Let us know](mailto:support@appsignal.com) if you have any feedback on this build after testing it.
+[Let us know][support] if you have any feedback on this build after testing it.
 Please report any issues you run into, but also if it works without any issues.
 ->
 -> Available in these packages:
 -> <ul>